GDPR & contract management

 When you store your contracts in a contract management system, you can centralise your contract management processes, the storage of contract data and associated documents.

-Centralised storage and management, combined with user management, allows each contract manager to monitor and react to events related to individual contracts when required.
-This could be a change in contract status from tender to approved and in operation or cancelled when the contractual relationship ends.
+Centralized storage and management, combined with user management, allows each contract manager to monitor and respond to events related to individual contracts when required.
+This could be a change of contract status from tender to approved and in operation or terminated when the contractual relationship ends.

 “Take one step at a time”